hellenike/textbook/docs/topics/principal-parts/index.md

 ### Verb conjugations

 Greek verbs are organized into two "conjugations," a grouping where they share common endings.  **_Thematic_** verbs include a thematic vowel in their endings; **_athematic_** verbs do not.
-Thematic verbs are also called "-ω verbs" and athematic verbs may be called "-μι verbs", after the common ending of the first principal part.
+Thematic verbs are also called "-ω verbs" and athematic verbs may be called "-μι verbs after the common ending of the first principal part.

 ### Examples of principal parts